 Blue is a common color in most islands, and you may expect it to be standard in Nantucket.
 Surprisingly that is not the case, as blue paint on the island’s structure debuted later than most entries in this piece.

 Blue goes well with the gray color of the walls, working towards the intended calmness.
-Approved schemes are Nantucket blue and Newport blue.
+Approved schemes are Hamilton blue, Nantucket blue, and Newport blue.

 Before settling on a particular color for your structure, it would help if you went through Building With Nantucket in Mind.
 It is a book published in 1992 that gives you the necessary info about construction on this island while keeping the historical architecture intact.

 Get this book and be conversant with the building rules and regulations.
-Using the info provided, you will have an easy time getting approval for your building, factoring in the color you pick.
+Using the info provided, you will easily get approval for your building, factoring in the color you pick.

 If you want to change the appearance of your house or building, you must go through the Historic District Commission for approval.
-As you can see, there is a list of approved colors that you should adhere to.
+As you can see, you should adhere to a list of approved colors.